syncfusion/blazor-docs/src/gantt/gantt-chart/tooltip.md

 ### Clip Mode

-The clip mode provides options to display its overflow cell content and it can be defined by the `Columns.ClipMode` property.
+The clip mode provides options to display its overflow cell content and it can be defined by the `GanttColumn.ClipMode` property.

 The following are three types of `ClipMode`: